DennisDean/BlockEdfLoadClass/README.md

 # BlockEdfLoaderClass

 Class version of EDF loader class.
-Provides additional funcitonality that minimizes the amount of code required to access EDF contents than [BlockEdfLoad](https://github.com/DennisDean/BlockEdfLoad).
-Class includes an [EDF checker](https://github.com/DennisDean/BlockEdfLoadClass/releases), a function for identifying EDFs in a folder and a function for checking an EDFs content.
+Provides additional funcitonality that minimizes the amount of code required to access EDF contents when compared to [BlockEdfLoad](https://github.com/DennisDean/BlockEdfLoad).
+Class includes an [EDF checker](https://github.com/DennisDean/BlockEdfLoadClass/releases), a function for identifying EDFs in a folder, and a function for checking an EDF's content.

 ## Public Methods